 GCDC offers a grown-up twist on the classic grilled cheese sandwich and tomato soup.
 Plus, don’t miss the loaded mac & cheese options!
 This is obviously a kid-friendly crowd-pleaser but the huge variety and full bar make this is a great option for adults too.
 Indoor and outdoor seating is available plus to-go options.
 This makes a great picnic option when you need a break in the grass.
 Find GCDC right next to the White House.

 Old Ebbitt Grill

 This historic saloon has been a local hot spot for decades.
 Presidents Grant, Cleveland, Harding, and Theodore Roosevelt were frequent visitors and it is still a local favorite for politicians.
 The Victorian design reflects the styles of the restaurant’s beginnings in 1856.
-Now owned by Clyde’s, it’s a perfect lunch or dinner setting to bring out of town family and friends.
+Now owned by Clyde’s, it’s a perfect lunch or dinner option to bring out-of-town family and friends.
 Find Old Ebbitt Grill next to the White House.

 Astro Doughnuts and Fried Chicken

 Astro Doughnuts has some of the best doughnuts in the city.
 If you are craving something sweet near the National Mall, this is your stop.
 If you need something a little more filling, Astro Doughnuts serves up fried chicken pieces or sandwiches on doughnut buns.
 Stop by for breakfast or lunch as they close in the late afternoon.
 Find them near the White House, about 2 blocks from Old Ebbitt Grill.